jpfyoder/pt-arqmath/README.md

 ```
 make eval
 ```
-which runs two queries, that don't do particulary well (!).
+which runs two queries, that don't do particularly well (!).
+This is partly because currently only the topic question titles are used in the search queries.
+The other topic fields are read and stored by the `read_topic_file` function in `src/arqmath_topics_qrels.py` that read topic filess; note that the `text` field defining queries may be easily modified.

+You can look at the (shortened) topics file in `test/2020_topics_task1_short.xml` for an example of the topics file format.

 To run this BM25 model over *all* topics from ARQMath-1 (2020), issue: